Compleat & Zoological Society of London (ZSL) Have Been Working Together For Many Years,

-but it has not always been this way, ZSL had been put off finding a finance and accounting automation solution for many years after having reviewed the market options and struggled to deal with the company politics in a P2P automation project.
+but it has not always been this way; ZSL had been put off finding a finance & accounting automation solution for many years after having reviewed the market options & struggled to deal with the company politics in a P2P automation project.

-ZSL are an international scientific, conservative, and educational charity, working in over 50 countries; their mission of ground-breaking science and active conservation projects is realized through their two zoos (ZSL London Zoo & ZSL Whipsnade Zoo).
+ZSL is an international scientific, conservative & educational charity working in over 50 countries; their mission of ground-breaking science & active conservation projects is realized through their two zoos (ZSL London Zoo & ZSL Whipsnade Zoo).

-Which means they were unable to find a finance and accounting automation solution that met their business requirements while also being financially justifiable.
+This means they could not find a finance & accounting automation solution that met their business requirements while also being financially justifiable.

-Money was spread thin as there is significant competition within ZSL for many important causes and research.
+Money was spread thin as there is significant competition within ZSL for many important causes & research.

-Being a charity there is never enough money for everything and automation was put on a back burner for a future date.
+Being a charity, there is never enough money for everything & automation was put on the back burner for a future date.

-Charities have the same financial burdens just like any business, which means they must make every penny count, after analyzing the strengths and weakness and getting a better understanding of procurement and invoicing processes within ZSL, company goals were then created to achieve a more efficient and cost-effective process.
+Charities have the same financial burdens just like any business, which means they must make every penny count; after analyzing the strengths & weaknesses & getting a better understanding of procurement &invoicing processes within ZSL, company goals were then created achieve a more efficient & cost-effective process.

 - Streamline the Procurement Process

 - Improve finance efficiency

 - Win consensus across the board & pool users by providing the efficiency & effectiveness with ROI forecast analysis